wpugph/Fast-Responsive-BootStrapFast-WP-Starter-theme/readme.md

 - You will start with this branch

 For customization, you need may need to start with a child theme and run brunch from there

+# Setting up you local environment

+Setup brunch

+# Theme Usage

+# Customizing further using a child theme